Ferrari 812 Superfast Review

 Ferrari 812 Superfast Engine

 Underneath the hood is where the Ferrari 812 Superfast specs come to life with a massive 6.5-liter V12 engine that’s capable of 789 hp and 529 lb-ft of torque.
 With these specs, this new Italian becomes the most powerful car featuring a V12 that Ferrari has ever created.
 Ferrari notes that this was made possible in part “by adopting a 350-bar (5,000 psi) direct injection system for the very first time on a high-performance engine, and pairing it with variable geometry intake tracts conceptually derived from those of naturally-aspirated F1 engines.”
 Mated to this engine is a dual-clutch transmission.
-With 80 percent of its power available at just 3.500 rpm, you don’t need to wind it up to have fun.
-The 812 engine can rocket you from 0 to 62 (100kph) mph in just 2.9 seconds.
-For American buyers, the Ferrari 812 Superfast 0-60 mph is 2.8 seconds.
-Italians use metric standards for testing their engines, so it makes 812 horsepower, measured in PS or CV.
+With 80 percent of its power available at just 3.500 rpm, you don't need to wind it up to have fun.
+The Ferrari 812 Superfast engine can rocket you from 0 to 60 mph in 2.8 seconds.
+Italians use metric standards for testing their engines, so the 812 Superfast has 819 horsepower.

 Also aiding in the car’s handling is the latest version of the automaker’s Side Slip Control and, for the first time, the Virtual Short Wheelbase 2.0 system to control rear steering.
 As a true successor to the F12berlinetta, the Ferrari 812 Superfast specs exceed expectations in just about every department.

 Ferrari 812 Superfast MSRP